Ipzo/ScriptBotPassword/README.md

 ### Install

-before install, fill the file Hermes.conf with your token of your bot and your id telgram if you dont know how to create a Telegram Bot, please read.
+before install, fill the file Hermes.conf with your bot's TOKEN and your ID telegram if you dont know how to create a Telegram Bot, please read.
 * [How to create a Telegram Bot](https://core.telegram.org/bots)